the-company-tcus/docs/blog/2023-02-02-add-dynamic-routes-to-docusaurus.md

 };
 ```

-We will create `BookLayout` component in the next step.
+We will create the `BookLayout` component in the next step.

 ## Render Book page